nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    2. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    3. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+<div style="page-break-after: always;"></div>

 ### Deleting a person